Affiliate links on Android Authority may earn us a commission. Learn more.

 Unfortunately, out of the box, the Xbox Series S only has 364GB of usable NVMe storage.
 This isn’t a lot when you consider that some triple-A titles can touch 100GB.
 Thankfully, Microsoft told IGN that games for the Series S are smaller than those for the Series X due to lower-resolution textures and files.
 This appears to be the case at least for Forza Horizon 4 which weighs in at 71.4GB on the Series S and 81.9GB on the Series X. This helps sweeten the deal but still isn’t ideal when games are getting bigger and bigger.

 Microsoft has explicitly said that the Series S is backward compatible with “thousands” of Xbox One, Xbox 360, and original Xbox titles.
-However, due to the lack of optical drive, your media is going to have to be linked to your account.
+However, due to the lack of an optical drive, your media is going to have to be linked to your account.
 You can purchase said media through the Microsoft Store.
 Alternatively, you can buy and redeem gift codes which is a painless process.
 I played Skate 3 — an Xbox 360 title — on the Series S and it ran buttery smooth with no hiccups.

 The Xbox Series S doesn’t support an 8K output.
 This makes sense since it doesn’t have the performance chops to play at such resolutions.
 The kind of buyers looking for that feature will likely have the budget to buy the more powerful Xbox Series X.